juliennebay/twitter-search/README.md

 ## Client
 Allows the user to type in a search term, and make a search request to the server.

+# How to run it locally
+Start the server with `node index.js`.
+The server will start at port 3000.
+Navigate to http://localhost:3000 in the browser.

 # Screenshot
 ![screenshot](https://github.com/juliennebay/twitter-search/blob/master/screenshot.png)